acenturyandabit/workflowish/docs/roadmap.md

 # Version 3.1
 `The symlink version`
+- [ ] TODO: Put symlinks in the tutorial
-- [ ] TODO: Refactor Workflowish to use Context and direct ID based set-ing
+- [ ] TODO: Refactor Workflowish to use Context and direct ID based set-ing to reduce dev complexity on symlinks
-- [ ] TODO: Add Symlinks
+- [ ] TODO: Add editable Symlinks
-- [ ] TODO: Special behavior for tabbing into a symlink
+- [ ] TODO: Make tab-indenting an item into/out of a symlink work
-- [ ] TODO: Allow scripting engine to arbitrarily add and delete items; and create symlinks.
+- [ ] TODO: Allow scripting engine to arbitrarily delete items
 - [ ] TODO: Move Workflowy global out of scripting engine

+# Version 3.2: Presentability V2
 - [ ] TODO: Frontend version pinning for stability
-# Version 3.2
-`The multifile version`
-- [ ] TODO: [FIX] load button in file dialog actually merges with data lake not overwrites
-- [ ] TODO: Add an open different files dialog
-- [ ] TODO: Load configurations from query path, which inform file loading
-- [ ] TODO: Recent documents should show on open file menu
-- [ ] TODO: Visiting site with blank URL should show open file dialog
+- [ ] TODO: Automate build numbers

 # Version 3.2.1
 - [ ] TODO: Upgrade README screenshot to gif